rnajena/diffMONT/README.md

 # diffONT
 diffONT is a python-based tool for predicting methylation-specific PCR (MSP) primers, based on Nanopore sequencing data.
 Given multiple bedmethyl files, diffONT detects methylation-specific PCR primer regions, which can distinguish between two groups of samples (originally cancer patients vs. healthy controls).

-Input for diffONT is a bedmethyl file, sorted by genomic position, with an additional column containing the sample name.
-This file can be generated using the script `preprocess.sh`, which extracts the sample name from the file name.
-Output of diffONT is list of predicted MSP regions, containing information for the forward and reverse primer.
-This list might contain overlapping MSP regions, which can be collapsed with the script `groupPCRproducts.py`.

 ### Install:
 We recommend to use linux and miniconda for the enviroment management